 In any living environment, the thing that we value the most is our own space.
 Space to do whatever we want.
 To cook, to clean or to listen to loud depressing music eating a sandwich in bum pants.
 For sure, flat life has it’s up’s and downs but I guess it’s how you mould those situations into opportunities to help define the person you become.

 In today’s discussion, we’ll get down and dirty into some of the more honest concerns and situations which have popped up with flatting.
 As we go we’ll dwell on how these can act as massive learning opportunities.
-Today’s piece is the reflection of some of the things which have popped up over time which I thought were worth putting into a few groups:

 A little backstory…